-Consent should be sought where possible.
-Sometimes consent cannot be obtained or it may be necessary to proceed without consent.
+Sometimes consent cannot be obtained or it may be necessary for the Local Authority to proceed without consent.
 These situations would fall under either: best interests, public interests or vital interests.
 Examples include:

 - the adult at risk lacks the capacity to consent.

-For guidance see see SCIE: Best Interests Principles [external link].
+For guidance see SCIE: Best Interests Principles [external link].